lnchapin/cairo-landing-page/Readme.md

-# Dinesh Pandiyan
+# Seth

-This repo holds my **Dev Landing Page**, a one stop shop to everything I do online. 🎉
+This repo holds the fan page of a well-loved Eclectus Parrot named Cairo. 🎉

+By having a website, he joins the glitterati of internet-famous pets and livestreams for my private viewing.

+I hope to feature an instagram feed sometime in the future.

+Look out for @cairothedino

 `master` branch has the deploy files.
-The source code is in `dev` branch [here](https://github.com/flexdinesh/flexdinesh.github.io/tree/dev).
+The source code is in `dev` branch [here](https://github.com/lackdaz/cairo-landing-page/tree/dev).

-## License

-MIT © Dinesh Pandiyan
+Credit to [Dinesh Pandiyan](https://github.com/flexdinesh/flexdinesh.github.io) for the wonderful boilerplate